mars-uoit/salt_tools/README.md

 ### Visualization

-For quick visualization a Foxglove layout (salt_foxglove_layout.json) is included.
-You can import this layout into Foxglove to instantly visualize the generated .mcap files including point clouds, elevation and occupancy girds, TF trees, battery conditions, and joint tracking for the [Spot URDF](https://github.com/rai-opensource/spot_description).
+For quick visualization, a Foxglove layout (salt_foxglove_layout.json) is included.
+You can import this layout into Foxglove to instantly visualize the generated .mcap files, including point clouds, elevation and occupancy grids, TF trees, battery conditions, and joint tracking for the [Spot URDF](https://github.com/rai-opensource/spot_description).

 ### Dataset Management